 This page contains affiliate links.
 If you purchase through them we may earn a small commission at no extra cost to you.
 Learn more

-Wild Camping on Dartmoor: The Law After the 2023 Court Case
+Wild Camping on Dartmoor: The Law After the Supreme Court's 2025 Ruling

 Legal disclaimer